 8 Centuries-Old Etiquette Rules for Talking Politics

-After a year and a half of televised shouting matches and incessant attack ads, it's easy to forget that a civilized political discourse is possible.
+It can sometimes be easy to forget that a civilized political discourse is possible—especially around the holidays, when family members with vastly different viewpoints gather around one table.
 Doing your best to rise above the fray?
 Nineteenth century etiquette experts were full of (surprisingly) timeless pieces of advice for discussing issues with friends, colleagues, and family members.
-Keep this list handy while you wait for the returns, and remember: Politics can get ugly, but the drawing room conversation doesn't have to.
+Keep this list handy this holiday season, and remember: Politics can get ugly, but the drawing room conversation doesn't have to.

 1. EDUCATE YOURSELF BEFORE YOU OPEN YOUR MOUTH.